bcgov/mobile-signing-service/README.md

 </plist>
 ```

-\* *options.plist* for iTunes Connect release
+\* sample *options.plist* for iTunes Connect release

-The keys in the plist represent the quesitons xcode asks you when you export or upload to iTunes.
+The keys in the plist represent the questions xcode asks you when you export or upload to iTunes.
 The defaults should work in most cases; the only important ones that must be tweaked are the `method` and `teamID`.

 ## Build